Skip to Main Content

 Where Taizhou's Seafood Culture Earns Formal Recognition

-Taizhou sits on the Zhejiang coast between Wenzhou and Ningbo, and its relationship with the East China Sea is not incidental — it is the organizing principle of the city's food culture.
+Taizhou sits on the Zhejiang coast between Wenzhou and Ningbo, and its relationship with the East China Sea is not incidental, it is the organizing principle of the city's food culture.
 The fishing ports here feed some of China's most ingredient-driven kitchens, where the quality of a meal is determined largely before a cook touches it.
-KeLongYiHao, at No. 1-1 Huangyan Shiji Avenue, operates inside that tradition, and its Black Pearl 1 Diamond recognition in 2025 places it in a formal peer set that includes some of eastern China's most carefully sourced tables.
+KeLongYiHao, at No. 1-1 Huangyan Shiji Avenue, operates inside that tradition, and its 2025 Black Pearl 1 Diamond recognition marks it as one of Taizhou's formally recognized dining addresses.

-The Black Pearl Restaurant Guide, published by Meituan, functions as the primary Chinese-language benchmark for fine dining across mainland China.
-A 1 Diamond award signals a kitchen that reviewers judge to meet a consistent standard of culinary craft and experience quality.
-For a Taizhou address to earn that designation puts it in direct conversation with recognized tables in much larger cities — among them Xin Rong Ji (Xinyuan South Road) in Beijing, 102 House in Shanghai, and Chef Tam's Seasons in Macau , and suggests that the kitchen's sourcing discipline and execution have been measured against more than a regional standard.
+The Black Pearl Restaurant Guide is a Chinese dining guide, and a 1 Diamond award signals a kitchen that reviewers judge to meet a consistent standard of culinary craft and experience quality.
+For a Taizhou address to earn that designation puts it in direct conversation with recognized tables in much larger cities, among them Xin Rong Ji (Xinyuan South Road) in Beijing, 102 House in Shanghai, and Chef Tam's Seasons in Macau, and suggests that the kitchen's sourcing discipline and execution have been measured against more than a regional standard.

 Sourcing as the Kitchen's Core Argument